drivendataorg/deid2-runtime/README.md

-export-requirements Export the conda environment YAML from the container pack-benchmark      Creates a submission/submission.zip file from whatever is in the "benchmark" folder pull                Pulls the official container tagged cpu-latest or gpu-latest from Docker hub resolve-python-requirements Resolve the Python dependencies inside the container and write out to the host environment YAML file resolve-r-requirements Resolve the R dependencies inside the container and write out to the host environment YAML file test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container with submission/submission.zip as your submission and data as the data to work with unpin-requirements  Remove specific version pins from Python conda environment YAML
+export-requirements Export the conda environment YAML from the container pack-benchmark      Creates a submission/submission.zip file from whatever is in the "benchmark" folder pull                Pulls the official container tagged cpu-latest or gpu-latest from Docker hub resolve-requirements Resolve the dependencies inside the container and write an environment YAML file on the host machine test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container with submission/submission.zip as your submission and data as the data to work with unpin-requirements  Remove specific version pins from Python conda environment YAML